hangeza/speckle-stacker/README.md

 ### What is Speckle Imaging?

 Speckle imaging is a high-resolution astronomical technique that involves capturing numerous short-exposure images to "freeze" atmospheric distortions.
-These images are then processed to reconstruct a clearer representation of the observed object.
+These images are then processed to reconstruct a deblurred representation of the observed object.

 ### Speckle Masking Technique